IFRS 9 impairment: what you should consider

 Where a borrower is unable to repay the loan if demanded, the lender would need to consider within their assessment of ECLs the likely manner of recovery and corresponding period of the related company loan.
 An example here could include granting additional time for the borrower to make repayments rather than proceeding with the liquidation or sale of the borrower’s assets at the reporting date, ie a fire sale.

 For long-term loans (either with an interest rate or interest-free) the fair value of any loan is the present value of future cash receipts, discounted using an appropriate market rate or a rate defined within the loan agreement.
-Differences between the initial fair value and the cash advanced (eg where the loan carries no interest) are generally treated under IAS 27 as an additional investment in subsidiary in the accounts of the lender, and capital contribution in the accounts of the borrower.
+Differences between the initial fair value and the cash advanced (eg, where the loan carries no interest) are generally treated under IAS 27 as an additional investment in subsidiary in the accounts of the lender, and capital contribution in the accounts of the borrower.
 The initial amount would accrete back to the principal cash advanced via the Effective Interest Rate method (EIR).

 Applying the general approach under IFRS 9, at the reporting date consideration would need to be taken as to changes in credit risk since the inception of the related company loan.
 The conclusion here would dictate the stage of the loan and the type of ECL to be recognised.